miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 #### Diode
 What we just create is a diode.
 A diode is an electrical component that uses a PN junction to only allow current to flow in one direction.

 The symbol of a diode consists of a triangle with a vertical line and a horizontal line.
-The side of the triangle with the horizontal line represents the cathode, while the opposite side represents the anode.
+The side of the triangle with the vertical line represents the cathode, while the opposite side represents the anode.
 Forward bias occurs when the diode's anode is connected to the positive pole and the cathode to the negative pole.
 This configuration allows current to flow through the diode in the direction of the arrowhead of the symbol.

 We can use a standard diode on our flight computers to protect them from reverse voltage or to rectify alternating current to direct current by a full-wave rectifier.